TeodorDyakov/tcp-chat/README.md

 uses up to two threads.
 One for handling incoming messages and dispatching the messages to the users, and one for file transfer.

+TODO:
-TODO: add persistance to messages
+add persistance to messages
-TODO: add logout ability.
+add logout ability.
-TODO: check whether a connection is alive before sending message to it
+check whether a connection is alive before sending message to it